Accepting PhD Students

 Research Statement

-Stephen has written on topics ranging from football culture and state censorship to the role of music in engaging hard-to-reach young people, and from music as (post)colonial struggle to community experiences of sectarianism.
+Stephen has written on topics ranging from football chants and state censorship to the role of music in engaging hard-to-reach young people, and from music as (post)colonial struggle to community experiences of sectarianism.
 His work has been published in a broad range of academic journals, including the British Journal of Music Education, Ethnomusicology Forum, Health & Social Care in the Community, Journal of the Royal Anthropological Institute, Managing Sport and Leisure, Music & Politics, Popular Music, Popular Music and Society, Race & Class, and Scottish Affairs.
-Stephen is co-editor of Football and Popular Culture (Routledge 2021) and Football, Politics, and Identity (Routledge 2021).
+Stephen is co-editor of Football and Popular Culture (Routledge, 2021) and Football, Politics, and Identity (Routledge, 2021).

-Stephen's first book Sounding Dissent: Rebel Songs, Resistance, and Irish Republicanism (University of Michigan Press 2020) explores how Irish republicans have used rebel songs to resist against the hegemonic power of the British state.
+Stephen's first monograph Sounding Dissent: Rebel Songs, Resistance, and Irish Republicanism (University of Michigan Press, 2020) explores how Irish republicans have used rebel songs to resist against the hegemonic power of the British state.
 Drawing on three years of sustained fieldwork within the rebel music scene, the book challenges the parameters of the postcolonial and reconceptualises political resistance through sound, using rebel songs to understand the history of political violence in Ireland.
-Sounding Dissent has received excellent reviews across a range of journals and disciplines including Ethnomusicology Forum, Irish Political Studies, the Journal of the Royal Anthropological InstituteOral History, and Popular Music.
+Sounding Dissent has received excellent reviews across a range of journals including Ethnomusicology Forum, Irish Political Studies, the Journal of the Royal Anthropological InstituteOral History, and Popular Music.
 It was awarded a High Commendation in the British Association for Irish Studies Book Prize (2021).

-Before joining the faculty at Queen's, Stephen was Assistant Professor of Anthropology at the University of Amsterdam (2021-23); a Leverhulme Early Career Fellow in Ethnomusicology at Cardiff University (2018-21); Lead Researcher on the EU-funded 'COOL Music' project at Glasgow Caledonian University (2017-18); a Visiting Research Fellow in Popular Music and Popular Culture at the University of Limerick (2016-17); and a Researcher on the 'Community Experiences of Sectarianism' project at the University of Stirling (2014-15).
-Stephen was awarded his Ph.D. in Anthropology from Queen’s University Belfast in 2017 and also holds an M.Phil. in Music from the University of Cambridge, a B.Mus. in Music from the University of Glasgow, and a B.A. in Politics from the University of Strathclyde.
+Before joining the faculty at Queen's, Stephen was Assistant Professor of Anthropology at the University of Amsterdam and a Leverhulme Early Career Fellow in Ethnomusicology at Cardiff University.
+He was Lead Researcher on the EU-funded COOL Music project and a Researcher on the Community Experiences of Sectarianism project for the Scottish Government.
+He was was awarded his Ph.D. in Anthropology from Queen’s University Belfast, an M.Phil. in Music from the University of Cambridge, a B.Mus. from the University of Glasgow, and a B.A. in Politics from the University of Strathclyde.

 Teaching